Technologicat/mcpyrate/README.md

 def it(tree, *, syntax, **kw):
     if syntax != "name":
-        raise SyntaxError("`it` is a name macro only") if _level.value < 1:
+        raise SyntaxError("`it` is a name macro only") if _mymacro_level.value < 1:
         raise SyntaxError("`it` may only appear within a `mymacro[...]`") return tree
 ```

-This way any invalid, stray mentions of the magic variable `it` trigger a macro-expansion-time error.
+This way any invalid, stray mentions of the magic variable `it` trigger an error at macro expansion time.

 If you want to expand only `it` inside an invocation of `mymacro[...]` (thus checking that the mentions are valid), leaving other nested macro invocations untouched, that's also possible.
 See below how to temporarily run a second expander with different bindings (from which you can omit everything but `it`).

 If you want to allow using the macro name (i.e. whatever name it's bound to at the use site) of your identifier macro as a run-time variable name, `return tree` without modifying it.
 This tells the expander - after checking with you that the use was legal - to treat it as a regular name.

-Of course, if that's not what you want, you can return any tree you want to replace the original with - after all, an identifier macro is just a macro.
+Of course, if that's not what you want, you can return any tree you want to replace the original with - after all, an identifier macro is just a macro, and an identifier is just a special kind of expression.

 ### Get the source of an AST